ChristinesMan/ChristineAI/README.md

 10. If you are using the PiModules UPS PIco, go to https://pimodules.com/firmware-updates and get the latest firmware, manual, and setup script.
 The other simpler option is to use a JuiceB0x board if you want to be able to run this from battery power.

-11. Next comes the setup of the server that will handle STT and TTS.
+11. Next comes the setup of the server that will handle Speech to Text and Text to Speech.
+Check the christine-server directory for that.